Hepatitis: Acute hepatitis

 Nearly all patients with hepatitis A infections recover completely without complications if they were healthy prior to the infection.
 Similarly, acute hepatitis B infections have a favorable course towards complete recovery in 95–99% of patients.
 Certain factors may portend a poorer outcome, such as co-morbid medical conditions or initial presenting symptoms of ascites, edema, or encephalopathy.
 Overall, the mortality rate for acute hepatitis is low: ~0.1% in total for cases of hepatitis A and B, but rates can be higher in certain populations (super infection with both hepatitis B and D, pregnant women, etc.).

 In contrast to hepatitis A & B, hepatitis C carries a much higher risk of progressing to chronic hepatitis, approaching 85–90%.
-Cirrhosis has been reported to develop in 20–50% of patients with chronic hepatitis C.
+Cirrhosis has been reported to develop in at least 20% of patients with chronic hepatitis C.

 Other rare complications of acute hepatitis include pancreatitis, aplastic anemia, peripheral neuropathy, and myocarditis.